SESMG/SESMG/docs/manual/UpscalingTool.rst

 - **distance of electric vehicles (km/a)**: The annual kilometers driven are used to create the charging profile of an electric car.
 The electricity demand for the electric car is considered separately from the building electricity demand.
 - **electricity demand (kWh / (m²  a))**: The specific electricity demand is multiplied by the useful building area to calculate the annual demand.
 If the annual electricity demand is not available as a function of the building floor area, 1 m^2 must be entered for the building floor area.
 - **heat demand (kWh / (m² a))**: The specific heat demand is multiplied by the useful building area to calculate the annual demand.
 If the annual heat demand is not available as a function of the building floor area, 1 m^2 must be entered for the building floor area.
 - **building type**: The building usage influences the calculation of the energy demand and the selection of the load profile for buildings.
 The different building types can be found in the standard parameter documentation (see `standard parameter`_).
+The following input values are valid: SFB, MFB, COM_Food, COM_Retail, COM_Office, COM_School, COM_Stable, COM_Sports, COM_Workshop, COM_Restaurant and COM_Hotel.
 - **units**: description coming soon
 - **occupants per unit**: description coming soon
 - **gross building area	(m²)**: description coming soon